Ab5IITdh/Machine-Learning-Optimization-Algorithms/README.md

 ## 1. Gradient Descent (GD)

+Gradient descent is an optimization algorithm that can help us optimize our loss function more efficiently than the "manual" approach we tried above.
+As the name suggests, we are going to leverage the **gradient** of our loss function to help us optimize our model parameters.
+The gradient is just a vector of (partial) derivatives of the loss function w.r.t the model parameters.
+Sounds complicated, but it's not at all (as I'll hopefully show you).

+In plain English, the gradient will tell us two things:

+1. **Which direction** to move our parameter in to decrease loss (i.e., should we increase or decrease its value?)
+2. **How far** to move it (i.e., should we adjust it by 0.1 or 2 or 50 etc.?)

+> If you need a refresher on gradients, check out [Appendix A: Gradients Review](appendixA_gradients.ipynb).
 ### Mathematical Formulation

 Gradient Descent is an iterative optimization algorithm used to minimize a cost function \( J(\theta) \) by updating the model parameters in the direction of the negative gradient.
 The update rule is given by: